gre/developer-portal/_docs/dapp/nano-plugin/boilerplate-plugin.md

 ```

 <!--  -->
-{% include alert.html style="important" text="The SDk repository defaults on branch \"master\", which is synchronized with the Ethereum application latest stable version.
+{% include alert.html style="important" text="The SDK repository defaults on branch \"master\", which is synchronized with the Ethereum application latest stable version.

 If your want to work on a newer but unstable version, checkout the \"develop\" branch.
 " %}